ever-just/project-fosh/README.md

-# 🔐 Project Fosh - Chrome Extension
+# 🔐 API Key Manager - Chrome Extension (Project Fosh)

 A secure and user-friendly Chrome extension for storing and managing your API keys with a beautiful modern interface.